MarceStarlet/mongodb-basics/README.md

 # mongodb-basics
-Simple CRUD operations with MongoDB using an example of a "Library"
+Simple CRUD operations with MongoDB implementing an example of a "Book Searcher"